Authors: Department of Basic Education

 English FAL Grades 1 to 3

-Keywords: Literacy, Reading, Materials
+Keywords: Reading, Literacy, Materials

 Reference: Moll, I. (Ed.).
 2006.
 Fundamentals in ECD – Communications.
 Level One.
 Learner’s Manual.
 Johannesburg: South African Institute for Distance Education